hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/field/evaluate_on_domain.rst

-.. index:: Geometry Nodes; Interpolate Domain
+.. index:: Geometry Nodes; Evaluate on Domain
 .. _bpy.types.GeometryNodeFieldOnDomain:

 ***********************
-Interpolate Domain Node
+Evaluate on Domain Node
 ***********************

 .. figure:: /images/node-types_GeometryNodeInterpolateDomain.png
    :align: right
-   :alt: Interpolate Domain Node.
+   :alt: Evaluate on Domain Node.

-The *Interpolate Domain* allows evaluating a field for a different :ref:`attribute domain <attribute-domains>` than the domain from the :ref:`field context <field-context>`.
+The *Evaluate on Domain* allows evaluating a field for a different :ref:`attribute domain <attribute-domains>` than the domain from the :ref:`field context <field-context>`.
 For example, the face index could be used instead of the face corner index, when setting the values of a :term:`UV Map`